 Check out the Workshop Schedule.

 JBoss has been a long supporter of the JavaOne conference.
-JBoss will be at JavaOne 2012.
 Read the recaps of the past events.

 Want to get your event included here?